 A New Intro Video to really give it that "New Game" feeling.

 An Ornate Main Quest Line with Compelling Side Quests rich in Fallout & Character Lore.

 Hours of Voice Acting recorded at pro-quality in Radian-Helix Media's Tucson, Az Studio.

 A Very Large Worldspace in California - The Black Bear Mountain National Forest.

-An Epic War between The Super Mutants, The Survivalist Raiders, and The New California Republic.
+An Epic War between The Super Mutants, The Raider Alliance, The Enclave, and The New California Republic.

 A Pirate Radio Station DETH 981 with 2 New DJs and Quest + Crafting + Perk Unlocking Segments.

 A News Radio Station called NCRPR - New California Republic Radio - with quest updates in the News.

 6 Potential Human Companions and 2 Robot Companions available depending on player choices.